amigavision/amigavision.github.io/best.md

 * Low cost if you already have a computer you want to use, relatively high cost if you are buying a mini-PC just for this use
 * High power usage
-* High complexity — emulators are notoriously complex and error-prone, it’s hard to get a setup working perfectly
+* High complexity — emulators are notoriously complex and error-prone — especially the Amiga emulators — and it’s hard to get a setup working perfectly across a wide range of different games.
+* Windows emulators do not run 50hz PAL games at the correct refresh rate, which is the majority of the games on the Amiga.
+This will cause tearing and stuttering when scrolling.

 ## Raspberry Pi 5